InvirganceDocumentation/convirgance-docs/docs/README.md

 ## Core Concepts and Goals

-### Database Operations
+#### Database Operations

 Handle database interactions with confidence.
 Atomic operations ensure your transactions succeed or fail cleanly, while batch processing keeps things fast.
 Streamlining any interaction that you make with any database, all without the overhead from your typical ORM.

-### Data Flexibility
+#### Formats

-Using our pluggable transformers and filters you can manipulate your data in whatever way is needed.
-Further more our library will handle all your file type needs, JSON, CSV, Delimimted.
-And, if support doesn't exist we have you covered with our easily extendible interfaces.
+Convirgance will handle reading and writing from, JSON, JBIN, CSV, Delimited (Pipe, Comma, ...).
+And, if support doesn't exist we have you covered with our easily extendible I/O interfaces.

 #### Filters